liangsteve/liangsteve.github.io/_posts/2025-06-24-WhatIsNotEmissionML.md

 ---

+## EmissionML is NOT limited to methane or greenhouse gases

+While much of the early focus has been on methane and GHG reporting, EmissionML is designed to represent any type of emission event.
+Its ontology is intentionally substance-agnostic, enabling use cases well beyond climate policy and carbon accounting.
+For example, it can describe emissions of hazardous substances during industrial accidents, toxic gas releases in chemical facilities, or airborne contaminants during wildfires.
+This makes EmissionML highly relevant for applications in disaster response, emergency management, and public safety, in addition to its core role in environmental monitoring and compliance.

+---

 ## Final Thoughts

 Understanding what EmissionML *is not* is essential to using it effectively.
 It is not a protocol, software, or AI—but rather a **data model and vocabulary** that underpins all of them.
 By clearly defining emission events, observations, and their context, EmissionML provides the semantic foundation needed for credible reporting, rigorous analysis, and scalable interoperability.